Kanye West says he's terminating his partnership with the Gap - KESQ

 “Gap’s substantial noncompliance with its contractual obligations has been costly,” wrote Gravante, who co-chairs the litigation group at Cadwalader, Wickersham and Taft.
 “Ye will now promptly move forward to make up for lost time by opening Yeezy retail stores.”

 Gap didn’t immediately respond to a request for comment.
-Shares were flat in early trading.
+Shares were down about 3% in early trading.

 The partnership was announced in June 2020, immediately giving the beleaguered retailer a much-needed boost of relevance.
 For example, a $200 jacket designed by West was an immediate hit, but was only available online.